 We kept the bandanas in a drawer in the laundry room.
 Recently, I came across the bandanas and knew I wanted to repurpose them into something.

-Rediscovering string quilting, I think I’m going to use this technique to transform her bandanas into a dresser scarf that will rest under the wood box, collar, and treat bowl.
+Using string piecing, I transformed her bandanas into a table topper that rests under the wood box, her collar, and treat bowl.

 Repurpose Clothing into Memory Items